moahmmadalizade91/max_time_on_vertiport/README.md

 # max_time_on_vertiport
-This project has been deigned to calculate max time on station for a vertiport with constant number of stands and pads.
+This is a simulation project for the porpuse of calclating max time on station for vertiports with certain number of pads, capacity, and arriving aircraft.
+You can use main.py to run a simulation.
+You can change the variables in it.
+To find the descriptions of varibales you can find the required documentation in run_main.py .
+You can use vertiport files such as vertiport_info.xlsx to define a vertiport.
+contact: mohammadalizade91@gmail.com